KyleMcKell/50-Projects-In-50-Days/EventKeyCodes/README.md

 ## What I learned

-- I'll put what I learn in each project in this line
+- Using event.(key, keycode, and code)

 ## Notes

-- Each folder has a different project in it!
+- Today I didn't have all too much time to code, so I decided to keep this one simple.
+The app was real easy to make, but still a good exercise for practice.
-- Added in TypeScript as to practice using the typing system and other quirks that may come up with it.
-Not sure how often it will be used, but figured the best way to get used to it is to use it
+- The styling for this specific project was less of a priority than the logic

 ## Rating

-- Fun: x/10
+- Fun: 1/10
-- Educational: x/10
+- Educational: 1/10
-- Difficulty: x/10
+- Difficulty: 1/10